stefanhans/thoughts-about-contexting-talk/PITCHME.md

 - How to navigate the magic hierarchy? |

-- How to combine it with IPFS? |
+- How to combine it with DTech? |

 - What can we do with it, then? |